Robert J. and Nancy D. Carney Institute for Brain Science

 • Developing deep learning pipelines to identify and score structural abnormalities in lung cancer tissue

-• Applying contrastive learning to analyze the shape of action potentials in cultured neurons, quantifying how specific gene mutations (like ASH1L) alter electrical excitability over time
+• Applying contrastive learning to analyze the shape of action potentials in cultured neurons and quantify how specific gene mutations alter electrical excitability over time

-• Implementing computer vision algorithms for a closed-loop laser system to enable precise targeting and high-throughput study of peripheral pain pathways
+• Refining a closed-loop laser stimulation system to enable precise videographic targeting and high-throughput optogenetic study of peripheral pain pathways

 • Computationally merging single-cell RNA sequencing and chromatin accessibility data to map gene regulatory networks that guide axon development in the spinal cord